-Collections (excluding EFTs) Agreed-Upon Procedure eed-Upon Procedure Results document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: a.
-Observe that receipts are sequentially prenumbered.
+Collections (excluding EFTs) Agreed-Upon Procedure Results Managements' Response a cash collection log, daily revenue report, receipt book, etc. Obtain supporting documentation for each of the 10 deposits and: a.
+Observe that receipts are sequentially pre- numbered.
 Receipts are sequentially prenumbered.
 The results did not include findings or criticisms. b.
 Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.
-Collection documentation agreed to the deposit slip.
+Collections documentation agreed to the deposit slip.
 The results did not include findings or criticisms. c.
 Trace the deposit slip total to the actual deposit per the bank statement.
 The deposit slips matched the actual deposits per the bank statement.
-The results did not include findings or criticisms. d.
-Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100).
+The results did not include findings or criticisms.
+4. Observe that the deposit was made within one business day of receipt at the collection location (within one week if the depository is more than 10 miles from the collection location or the deposit is less than \$100).
 Deposits are made within one business day.
 The results did not include findings or criticisms. e.
 Trace the actual deposit per the bank statement to the general ledger.
-Deposits were traced back to the general ledger.
-The results did not include findings or criticisms.
+Deposits were traced back to the general ledger The results did not include findings or criticisms.

-Non-Payroll Disbursements - General (excluding credit card/debit card/fuel card/P-Card purchases or payments) Agreed-Upon Procedure Agreed-Upon Procedure Results 8 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+- al (excluding credit card/debit card/fuel card/P - - Agreed-Upon Procedure Results - s' Respo 8 Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).
 Payments are processed exclusively at Town Hall.
-The results did not include findings or criticisms.
-9 For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+The resu criticisms. ilts di d not include findings or 9 For each location selected under #8 above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
 Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: a) At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase.
 At least two employees are involved in initiating a purchase request.
-The results did not include findings or criticisms. b) At least two employees are involved in processing and approving payments to vendors.
+The resu criticisms. ilts di d not include findings or b) At least two employees are involved in processing and approving payments to vendors.
 Checks require two signatures and approval from the Mayor.
-The results did not include findings or criticisms. c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
+The resu criticisms. d not include findings or c) The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files.
 The employee responsible for processing payments is not prohibited from modifying vendor files.
-However, the Mayor (In consultation with the Outside CPA Firm), will review the vendor files periodically.
-The results did not include findings or criticisms.
+However, the Mayor will review the vendor files periodically.
+The resu criticisms. d not include findings or d) Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail The officials responsible for signing checks give the checks to an employee to mail who is not responsible for processing payments.
+The resu criticisms. ilts di d not include findings or